-Percentage of FTEs who perform the process group "develop and manage human resources (HR) planning, policies, and strategies" who perform the process "monitor and update plans"
+Percentage of FTEs who perform the process group "develop and manage human resources planning, policies, and strategies" who perform the process "monitor and update strategy, plans, and policies"

 Benchmark Data